jhpyle/docassemble/_docs/logic.md

 not mentioned in the `need` list, **docassemble** will still pursue definitions of those variables.

+## <a name="depends on"></a>`depends on`

+The `depends on` specifier does what `need` does, but also indicates that if the listed variables change, the results of the [`question`] or [`code`] block should be invalidated.

+{% include side-by-side.html demo="depends-on" %}

+In this example, if the user goes through the interview to the end, but then edits `a`, then if and when `a` is changed to a different value, `c` and `b` will be undefined.
+The original value of `b` will be remembered, so that when the interview logic asks the question to define `b`, the original value will be presented as a default.
+When `a` is set, `c` is also undefined, so that when the interview logic requires a definition of `c`, the [`code`] block will be run to recompute the value of `c`.

+If the user goes through the interview and then edits `b`, a change in `b` will trigger the invalidation of `c`.

+The `depends on` specifier will also cause variables to be invalidated when they are changed by a [`code`] block.

+{% include side-by-side.html demo="depends-on-code" %}

+In this interview, the variable `b` is set by a [`code`] block.
+If the user edits `a` to a different value, the `depends on` specifier on the [`code`] block causes the [`code`] block to be re-run.
+The change in `b` causes the value of `c` to be invalidated.
+As a result, `c` is automatically updated when `a` changes.

+Note that the `depends on` specifier results in invalidation when a variable is changed, not when it is defined.
+If a variable is undefined and is then defined, this is not considered a change for purposes of the `depends on` specifier.
+If a user presses Continue on a screen but does not change the value of a variable, the `depends on` logic is not triggered.

+The `depends on` specifier can be used with iterator variables as long as the `depends on` variables and the variables set by the block all use the same iterator variables.

+{% include side-by-side.html demo="depends-on-iterator" %}

+In this interview, the "Edit" button on the table only triggers the asking of the `.pay_period` question, but the `depends on` logic will cause the `.income` question to be re-asked, and the `.annual_income` amount to be re-calculated, if the `.pay_period` answer changes.

+In situations where variables that are part of a list need to be invalidated when a variable that is not part of the same list item changes, the [`on change`] block can be used.

 ## <a name="reconsider"></a>`reconsider`

 The `reconsider` modifier can be used in two ways: it can be set to a